Skip to content

 “I had one of my staff call them and indicate my displeasure, which is the same thing I did with BMO, except I called myself,” the finance minister said.

-So there you have it my fellow Canadians, evidently there is now plenty of room for the government in our bedrooms (and homes) (to paraphrase Pierre Trudeau).
+So there you have it my fellow Canadians.
+Clearly, there is now plenty of room for the government in our bedrooms and homes.
+This paraphrases Pierre Trudeau.

-Now I could not find enough information on what kind of “deal” both BMO and Manulife were offering for these alleged 5 year mortgages, however offering rates of 2.99% and then 2.79% makes these sound like great deals (however, I am willing to hear from folks who are better informed on the entire deal on whether over payments were possible, and whether there might have been hidden penalties as well), but that is not the real point, it is the fact that the “Harper Government” now feels that market forces cannot be trusted.
+I could not find enough information on what kind of "deal" both BMO and Manulife were offering for these alleged 5 year mortgages.
+However, they offered rates of 2.99% and then 2.79%.
+This makes these sound like great deals (however, I am willing to hear from folks who are better informed on the entire deal on whether over payments were possible, and whether there might have been hidden penalties as well), but that is not the real point, it is the fact that the "Harper Government" now feels that market forces cannot be trusted.

 Have they overstepped their bounds?
-No, both of the firms could have said, “Sod off!” (however imprudent that might have been), this was not an act of parliament, but it does open an interesting discussion about How Big a Nurse Maid Must the Government Be?
+No, both of the firms could have said, "Sod off!"
+This might have been imprudent, but this was not an act of parliament.
+It does, however, open an interesting discussion about how big a Nursemaid the government must be.

 Does the government think Canadians are Financially Stupid?
 Actions speak louder than words in this case.

-Also, I find it hilarious to then hear Tom Mulcair (I am a former Quebecois so that is what we call him there) complaining about the Conservatives interfering with the free market, the irony of hearing a staunch Socialist complaining that the Free Market should decide is not lost on me.
+Also, I find it hilarious to hear Tom Mulcair complain about the Conservatives interfering with the free market.
+I am a former Quebecois, so that is what we call him there.
+He is a staunch Socialist.
+The irony of him complaining that the Free Market should decide is not lost on me.

-No word on the heir apparent for the Liberals (Mini Trudeau) about whether the Government should be stepping in here.
+There is no word on the heir apparent for the Liberals.
+Mini Trudeau has not commented on whether the Government should step in here.

 What do you folks think?
 Should the government stopped this foolishness or let the marketplace decide?